emilkowalski/vaul/README.md

 Additional props:

-`closeTreshold`: Number between 0 and 1 that determines when the drawer should be closed.
-Example: `closeTreshold`` of 0.5 would close the drawer if the user swiped for 50% of the height of the drawer or more.
+`closeThreshold`: Number between 0 and 1 that determines when the drawer should be closed.
+Example: `closeThreshold`` of 0.5 would close the drawer if the user swiped for 50% of the height of the drawer or more.

 `scrollLockTimeout`: Duration for which the drawer is not draggable after scrolling content inside of the drawer.
 Defaults to 1000ms